12 Sphynx Cats Show Why Hairless Cats Are Superior

 So for people having trouble deciding whether to get a dog or a cat, this might be the pet you've been looking for this entire time.
 The Sphynx cat is friendly and playful with everyone, including children and strangers.

 They are highly intelligent and are always ready to learn new tricks to impress their human friends.
-The Sphynx cat isn't for everyone, but those who have the pleasure of loving them will tell you they are arguably the best cat breeds to have.
+The Sphynx cat isn't for everyone, but those who have the pleasure of loving them will tell you they are arguably the best cat breed to have.